corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 The external verifier is a process started by Corda 4.12, running Kotlin 1.2 (with Java 17).
 This enables Corda 4.12 to run independently of Java 8.
 Whenever Corda 4.12 detects an old contract version, it externally verifies this contract within the external verifier process.

 When upgrading to Corda 4.12, the old contract CorDapp JAR is preserved and relocated to a new directory named `legacy-contracts`.
 This directory is essential as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the external verifier.

+It is also important to note that the external verifier process does not by default include all 3rd party libraries that shipped with Corda 4.11 and earlier, and does not have the drivers directory contents on the classpath.
+If the contracts in the ledger attachments depend on such 3rd party libraries, or something that was in the drivers directory in Corda 4.11 or earlier, then the JAR file for them can be placed in a directory called legacy-jars within the node directory, and any JARs in there will be added to the classpath of the external verifier.

 To ensure compatibility of all existing transactions in the node’s backchain with the external verifier, and consequently with Corda 4.12, a new utility tool has been introduced: the [Transaction Validator Utility]({{< relref "node/operating/tvu/_index.md" >}}).
 This tool runs the external verifier process on the existing backchain as a sanity check.